 6. Best Grooved Design: Wusthof Honing Steel

 The honing steel works well to sharpen scissors, cutters, and knives safely.
 Measuring 16 x 2 x 2 inches, this rod has been precision-forged from a block of carbon stainless steel and treated to 58° HRC.
 What makes it one of the best honing steel is that it has a slip-resistant, textured handle for a comfortable and controlled grip.
-The handle also has a protective bolster for safety.
+As per reviews, the handle also has a protective bolster for safety.

 - Grooved rod design for better performance